 Section I: Purpose

 The University of Nevada, Reno, is a higher education institution committed to the intellectual and personal growth of its students as scholars and citizens.
-The University (see Definition 26) promotes a learning environment where these goals can be achieved safely and fairly whether students are on campus, off campus, or online.
-The University is dedicated to academic excellence in all academic pursuits, life-long learning, and personal development of each Student (see Definition 23).
-Students enrolled at the University are expected to exhibit high standards of behavior and are expected to treat members and guests of the community with respect.
+The University (see Definition 28) is dedicated to academic excellence in academic pursuits, life-long learning, and personal development of each Student (see Definition 25).
+Students enrolled at the University, whether it is on campus, off campus, or online, are expected to exhibit high standards of behavior and are expected to treat members and guests of the community with respect.

-The Student Code of Conduct (“Code”) and associated processes are designed to promote the values of the University, enforce the standards of behavior on and off campus as well as encourage students to reflect on decisions and improve decision-making in the future.
+The Student Code of Conduct (“Code”) and associated processes are designed to promote the values of the University, enforce the standards of behavior on and off campus as well as encourage students to reflect on decisions and improve decision making in the future.
 The Code exists to set forth prohibited conduct and specify the educational processes for determining responsibility for alleged violations of regulations.
 The Code outlines a disciplinary process that promotes and provides an educational experience that facilitates the development of individual students and student organizations.
 Therefore, an important goal of the Code, and its processes for the resolution of student misconduct, is to teach students to live and act responsibly in a community, with respect for the rights of other students and members of that community, and for the property, common resources, and regulations and policies associated with that community.
+As students participate in the campus community its sponsored activists, they are responsible for their own actions and are subject to local, state, and national laws as well as all university regulations and policies.

 On May 6, 2020, the U.S. Department of Education issued new regulations that defined sexual harassment under Title IX.
-The issuance of these new regulations, resulted in the Nevada System of Higher Education (“NSHE” see Definition 13) making revisions to NSHE’s policy against sexual harassment, including the complaint procedure, so that it complies with the new Title IX regulations on sexual harassment.
-The University also has made revisions to its Student Code of Conduct so that it complies with the NSHE policy and the new Title IX regulations regarding sexual harassment.
+The issuance of these new regulations, resulted in the Nevada System of Higher Education (“NSHE” see Definition 14) revising NSHE’s policy against sexual harassment, including the complaint procedure, so that it complies with the new Title IX regulations on sexual harassment.
+The University has also revised its Student Code of Conduct so that it complies with the NSHE policy and the new Title IX regulations regarding sexual harassment.

 The Code may be viewed online and the University course catalog.
 Printed copies of the Code may be requested at the Office of Student Conduct.
 Definitions of terms used in this Code, can be found in Appendix I.